AmrheMinott/findPrimes/README.md

 # findPrimes

+Why:
-This application was done to test my understanding of the following Run time complexity -> the aim is to find primes number in a given range example 2-50.
+  This application was done to test my understanding of the following

+  Run time complexity -> the aim is to find primes number in a given range example 2-50.
 However there are three method used to find these prime done in this python program.

     Method 1:   We go through each number of the range and compare that number to every number previously seen